-We're so excited about our new history museum and the larger megaphone it will give us to tell our story.
+But knowing we can't save everything, what should we focus on?
+We're excited about our new history museum and the larger megaphone it will give us to tell our story.
 But how should we use it?
 As we move into the future, what should define Cherokee County?
 We want to know.
 Tell us what you think.

 Opening in 2022, History Cherokee's Cherokee County History Center is a museum with the mission of preserving and sharing Cherokee County’s rich past from pre-history to modern day.
 Stay in touch with the latest happenings by subscribing to emails and newsletters at the bottom of this page.